metarhia/protocol/docs/protocol.rst

 immediately after they become available.

 **Session** is a persistent association between applications on both sides of a connection.
 Sessions may be anonymous and authenticated.
-If a connection is lost because of network failure, its sessions can be restored after reconnection, either all of them or only those a client wants to.
 Channels are bound to corresponding sessions.

+**Tunnel** refers to the set of sessions and channels that belong to a connection.
+On network failure, the tunnel can be restored transparently for an application.

 **RPC** is an acronym for remote procedure calls.